dbermond/screencast/README.md

 - *notify-send* (libnotify) is needed for desktop notifications.
 Note that desktop notifications are enabled by default.
 They can be disabled by using the [`-n`](#-n---no-notifications) option, eliminating the need of *notify-send*.
 Running **screencast** in a system without *notify-send* and without using the [`-n`](#-n---no-notifications) option will result in error.

-- *Oxygen* icon names are used for displaying desktop notifications.
-Although not a requirement, *Oxygen* icons are recommended to be installed for a better visual integration.

 - **screencast** will try to play a notification sound when the encoding process is finished.
 For this, it will use *paplay* (from PulseAudio) and a sound file from the freedesktop sound theme (usually a package called *sound-theme-freedesktop* in most Linux distributions).
 Although not a requirement, they are recommended to be installed for a better user experience.

 - Other requirements are needed according to additional options that may be specified by the user: